 Born in Richmond, Va., and raised in Charlotte, N.C., Yurachek, and his wife Jennifer have three sons: Ryan, Jake and Brooks.
-Ryan, a former Marshall University football student-athlete, is a quality control analyst on the football staff at the University of South Carolina.
-Ryan and his wife Morgan and their son Trace reside in Columbia, S.C.
+Ryan, a former Marshall University football student-athlete, is the tight ends coach at Appalachian State.
+He and his wife Morgan reside in Boone, N.C. with their son Trace.
 Jake is a University of Arkansas graduate and former Razorback football student-athlete and now works within intercollegiate athletics at SMU.
-Brooks is a redshirt freshman on the University of Arkansas football team.
+Brooks is a redshirt sophomore linebacker at Appalachian State.